-Wheelchairs for Seniors: 6 Main Types, Accessories, and Medicare Coverage
+Wheelchairs for Seniors: Shopping Tips and Medicare Coverage Answers

-Did you know that there are many different types of wheelchairs, each with a variety of features?
-If your older adult needs a wheelchair, knowing about the available types helps you choose the one that best fits their mobility needs and health conditions.
-Vive Health gives an overview of the 6 main types of wheelchairs for seniors, features and accessories, and Medicare coverage.
+Did you know that there are many different types of wheelchairs, each with its unique features?
+If your older adult needs a wheelchair, learning about the available types helps you choose the one that best fits their mobility needs and health conditions.
+Vive Health provides an overview of the six main types of wheelchairs for seniors, including features and accessories, as well as Medicare coverage.

 If you’re in the market for a manual wheelchair for your older adult, you may be surprised to learn that manual wheelchairs come in a variety of sizes, weights, and features.

-For example, someone who has generally good mobility but needs a wheelchair when they walk longer distances might choose a basic lightweight wheelchair.
+For example, someone who has generally good mobility but needs a wheelchair for longer distances might choose a basic, lightweight wheelchair.

-Someone with more severe mobility limitations might need a specialty wheelchair that allows caregivers to easily help them in and out of it.
+Someone with more severe mobility limitations might need a specialty wheelchair that allows caregivers to help them get in and out easily.

-This quick overview describes 6 different types of manual wheelchairs, helpful features and accessories, and how to get one that’s covered by Medicare.
+This quick overview describes six different types of manual wheelchairs, helpful features and accessories, and how to get one that Medicare covers.

-Manual wheelchairs typically weigh between 25 to 40 pounds.
+Manual wheelchairs typically weigh between 25 and 40 pounds.
 They work well for travel and are easier to lift in and out of the car for quick errands.

 These lightweight chairs are often constructed with titanium, carbon steel, or aluminum.
 They have large back wheels with much smaller front wheels.

 These wheelchairs allow a person to push themselves.
-Or, caregivers can use the gripped handles to push their older adult in the chair.
+Or, caregivers can use the gripped handles to help an older adult in the chair.

 2. Standard wheelchairs